Why Travel For Dental?

 - Custom-made covers for your teeth

-A crown should last 10-15 years.
-It is a relatively painless procedure.
-Some dental offices have laboratories on site so that the crown can be made quickly.
-The entire process can be completed in 1 or 2 visits that are a few days apart.
+A crown should last between 10 and 15 years.
+It is relatively painless.
+Many dental offices have laboratories available so that crowns can be made quickly.
+In addition, even though the process takes several days, it can be completed in one or two visits.

-Time to fix those cracked or broken teeth?
+It's time to repair those broken or cracked teeth!
 Let us schedule your dental treatment for you today!

 Quick Facts about Dental Crowns/Caps